loda-lang/loda-programs/programs/oeis/list3.md

 * [A311426](http://oeis.org/A311426) ([L28 program](311/A311426.asm)): Coordination sequence Gal.6.115.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311440](http://oeis.org/A311440) ([L16 program](311/A311440.asm)): Coordination sequence Gal.5.50.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311501](http://oeis.org/A311501) ([L26 program](311/A311501.asm)): Coordination sequence Gal.4.38.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A311512](http://oeis.org/A311512) ([L37 program](311/A311512.asm)): Coordination sequence Gal.6.130.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311535](http://oeis.org/A311535) ([L15 program](311/A311535.asm)): Coordination sequence Gal.5.53.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311536](http://oeis.org/A311536) ([L21 program](311/A311536.asm)): Coordination sequence Gal.6.120.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A311586](http://oeis.org/A311586) ([L14 program](311/A311586.asm)): Coordination sequence Gal.4.58.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.